jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 ---

 <header>
-I've been playing with Scala for 7 years and with Shapeless for two or three of years now.
-This library and its community is one of things that keeps Scala attractive to me. [@brikis98](https://twitter.com/brikis98?lang=fr) pointed out that at little more doc wouldn't hurt.
+I've been playing with Scala for 7 years and with Shapeless for a couple of years now.
+This library and its community is one among the reasons that keep Scala attractive to me. [@brikis98](https://twitter.com/brikis98?lang=fr) pointed out that at little more doc wouldn't hurt.
 I can only agree with him.
 There's very little resources available to people discovering Shapeless and type level programming in Scala.
-Hopefully this post will help newcomers.
+Hopefully this post will help newcomers understanding the library basics.
 </header>

 ## What's shapeless, and why should I care ?